1890 U.S. National Championships (tennis)

-List of champions of the 1890 U.S. National Championships (now known as the US Open).
-The men's singles and doubles competitions were held from 18 August to 27 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's singles and doubles competitions were held from 10 June to 13 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1890 U.S. National Championships (now known as the US Open) was a tennis tournament that took place from June to August of 1890.
+The women's singles and doubles competitions were held from June 10 to June 13 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's singles and doubles competitions were held from August 18 to August 27 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 10th U.S. National Championships and the second Grand Slam tournament of the year.